 Not all styles of yoga are the same.
 So it’s crucial to pick the right style of yoga if you’re hypermobile!
 Here are some common types of yoga:

 Hatha Yoga: A very safe choice.
-Hatha Yoga usually moves very slowly from pose to pose and holds for a longer period of time.
+Hatha Yoga usually moves very slowly and holds the pose for a longer period.

 Vinyasa Flow: This is a toss up.
-The teacher sets the tempo of the class ad also many teachers insert chaturangua (low push-up) into the sequence, which can potentially over extend the elbows- if necessary skip the chaturangua or use modifications (place the knees down).
+The teacher sets the tempo of the class ad also many teachers insert chaturanga (low push-up) into the sequence, which you can potentially over extend the elbows- if necessary skip the chaturanga or use modifications (place the knees down).

 Kundalini Yoga: This type of yoga uses many kriya (cleansing) exercises to awaken the dormant kundalini energy at the base of your spine.
 Kriyas are usually fast, repetitive motions done over an extended amount of time.
 Careful not to snap into your joints and take breaks if needed.
 Best is to consult with an experienced Kundalini teacher and ask for his/her advice.

-Ashtanga Vinyasa Yoga: Ashtanga has set sequences and many ‘vinyasas’.
-Here the vinyasa refers to jump back and jump through (moving through chaturangua) from postures to posture.
+Ashtanga Vinyasa Yoga: Ashtanga has set sequences and many ‘vinyasas.'
+Here the vinyasa refers to jump back and jump through (moving through chaturanga) from postures to posture.
 It can be very hard on the hypermobile joints.
 However, you can always modify it or skip them if necessary.
 A great thing about Ashtanga Yoga is that it focuses a lot on alignment and muscles engagement.

 Iyengar Yoga: This is an alignment focused yoga method developed by the late B.KS Iyengar.
 I think it’s a great style of yoga for hypermobility.
 Just be careful not to go too deep into the postures.